Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 Answer: No — it triggers the same deemed disposition under section 69(1) of the Income Tax Act.
 When you transfer property to a non-arm's-length person (like your child) at less than fair market value, CRA deems the transfer to have occurred at FMV.
 The $300,000 capital gain crystallizes at the moment of gift, not at death.
 The difference is timing and tax bracket: if Helen gifts the cottage during a year when her other income is low, the capital gain may land in lower marginal brackets than it would on a terminal return stacked with RRIF income, CPP, and OAS.
 The child also receives the cottage with a stepped-up adjusted cost base of $500,000, which eliminates future tax on the $300K of historical appreciation.

-Question: What is the two-tier capital gains inclusion rate for 2026?
+Question: What is the capital gains inclusion rate for 2026 in Canada?

 Question: Is there a spousal rollover available for a widowed person's cottage?